-Filo del Sol is a high-sulphidation epithermal copper-gold-silver deposit associated with a large porphyry copper-gold system.
-Overlapping mineralizing events combined with weathering effects, including supergene enrichment, have created several different styles of mineralization, including structurally controlled gold, stratiform high-grade silver (+/- copper) and high-grade supergene-enriched copper within a broader envelope of disseminated sulphide copper and gold mineralization.
-Mineralization is hosted in clastic rocks inferred to be Late Oligocene in age as well as in underlying rhyolitic volcanic rocks inferred to be part of the Permo-Triassic basement.
-It is located in the Andean Frontal Mountain Range, between the Maricunga gold porphyry trend to the north and the El Indio high-sulphidation epithermal trend to the south, both of Miocene age as is Filo del Sol.
+The Filo del Sol Project is a high-sulphidation epithermal copper-gold-silver deposit associated with a large porphyry copper-gold system.
+Overlapping mineralizing events combined with weathering effects, including supergene enrichment, have created several different styles of mineralization, including structurally controlled gold, stratiform high-grade silver (+/- copper) and high-grade supergene-enriched copper within a broader envelope of disseminated and stockwork sulphide copper and gold mineralization.
+Mineralization is hosted in clastic rocks inferred to be Late Oligocene in age as well as in underlying rhyolitic volcanic rocks inferred to be part of the Permo-Triassic basement and Miocene porphyry instrusives.
+It is located in the Andean Frontal Mountain Range, between the Maricunga gold porphyry trend to the north and the El Indio high-sulphidation epithermal trend to the south, both of Miocene age as is the Filo del Sol Project.